 Step 2: Installing the new boiler

-Installing the new boiler involves connecting it to the existing heating system, including the pipes, radiators and controls.
 This step can take a day or more, depending on the complexity of the installation and any modifications needed.
 A like-for-like replacement in the same location will be faster than changing boiler types and/or sizes.

 Step 3: Testing and commissioning

-After installation, the new boiler needs to be thoroughly tested to ensure it runs correctly and safely.
-This includes checking for leaks, verifying proper combustion and adjusting settings as needed.
 Depending on the circumstances, testing and commissioning can take several hours to a full day.

 Step 4: Final inspection and cleanup

-Next, once the installation is complete, the HVAC contractor will perform a final inspection to ensure everything is functioning as it should.
+Once the installation is complete, the HVAC contractor will perform a final inspection to ensure everything is functioning as it should.
 They will also clean up the work area and remove any debris.

 Step 5: Explanation and handover